MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-host-migration.md

 ---
-title: Flowchart - Handle host migration
+title: Flowchart - Handling host migration
 description: Flowcharts of handling a host migration when the host of a multiplayer game disconnects. ms.assetid: fdd59a9b-4c84-4a5d-b4b7-f899c08c615f ms.date: 04/04/2017